matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Deploying account

-Now, let's deploy an AA and initiate a new transaction with it.
-In this section we already assume that you have an EOA wallet with enough funds on it.
+Now, let's deploy an account and initiate a new transaction with it.
+In this section we assume that you already have an EOA account with enough funds on zkSync.

 In the `deploy` folder create a file `deploy-multisig.ts`, where we will put the script.